twinstae/trpg-stelo/src/data/dw2/en/example-struggles.md

 *Stories of your exploits have spread far and wide.
 Some are true, others are brazenly false.*

 Questions: *How do the stories depict you?
 What's the most difficult part to live up to?
 What other PC is a frequent side character?* Rumors & Legends (+-) — Your Fame starts at 1\.
 At the start of each session, tell the group a story someone heard about you.
 If your Fame is 2 or more, the GM may then add a twist or complication someone else heard.
 When you [End the Session](/ko/awe/dw2/extra-moves#end-the-session), if you lived up to the story (GM's final say), gain 1 Fame (max 3).
 Otherwise, lose 1 Fame (min \-1) and mark a Condition.
 Larger Than Life (+) — When you interact with the public, or try to live up to this session's story, you may roll+Fame instead of another stat.
-If you do, \
-🟎on a 9 or lower, you also reduce your Fame by 1\.
+If you do, on a 9 or lower, you also reduce your Fame by 1\.

 #### Secret Identity